9.1. Overview

 -

-The synchronous replication feature can store all changes to another storage or host in real time.
-This means that if a media failure occurs on the primary server, the data can be restored from the secondary server.
+The synchronous replication feature stores all changes to another storage or host in real time.
+If a media failure occurs on the primary server, the data can be restored from the secondary server.

 No. Synchronous replication does not eliminate the need for backups.

-Operating a DBMS requires addressing not only hardware or software failures but also data loss and errors caused by human mistakes or software bugs.
+DBMS operation requires addressing not only hardware or software failures but also data loss caused by human error or software bugs.

-For instance, if critical data is accidentally deleted, the deletion is immediately reflected on the replicated standby server.
+For instance, if critical data is accidentally deleted, the deletion is reflected immediately on the standby server.
 Similarly, if erroneous data is written due to a mistake, the error propagates instantly across all replication servers.

 In such cases, replication cannot restore the lost or corrupted data.
-The only way to recover from these critical failures is by using backup data (+ archive logs).
-Refer to Chapter 11 for details.
+The only way to recover from these failures is by using backup data (+ archive logs).